MattIPv4/macOSNotifJS/README.md

 To use the package, copy the contents of the `dist` folder and serve it on your website.

+Huge thanks to [@Spring3](https://github.com/Spring3) for refactoring this whole project from my original mess into a functional, distributable plugin.

 ## Discussion, Support and Issues
 For general support and discussion of this project, please join the Discord server: https://discord.gg/qyXqA7y \
 [![Discord Server](https://discordapp.com/api/guilds/204663881799303168/widget.png?style=banner2)](https://discord.gg/qyXqA7y)